Theophilus38/Theophilus38/README.md

-# Hi there, I'm Theophilus38! 👋
+# Hi there, I'm Theophilus! 👋

 Welcome to my GitHub profile!
 I'm passionate about coding and always eager to learn new technologies.
 Here, you'll find some of my projects and contributions.